larsrh/website/_talks/optimusprimet.md

 ## Errata

-Unfortunately, there is a mistake in all of the 2014–2015 slide sets which SpeakerDeck won't let me fix.
+Unfortunately, there is a mistake in all of the 2014–2015 slide sets.
 In the slide where `map2` is implemented in terms of `flatMap`, the inner `flatMap` should be `map`.